jvmahon/Homebridge-HomeSeer4/README.md

 * Security System
 * Thermostats (but Temperature Sensors can still be configured!)
 * Window Coverings

+In order to allow continued use of these device types, I have implemented a slightly modified version of the original plugin which you can use in parallel with the -2018 plugin to support these devices.
+Of course, you won't get the instant-status updates and other features of the -2018 plugin, but you won't lose anything either.
+See the wiki entry "Using 'original' and 'new' Plugin in Parallel." (https://github.com/jvmahon/homebridge-homeseer/wiki/Using-'original'-and-'new'-Plugin-in-Parallel)]

+I may add support for some of these devices in the future; however, I don't have a schedule for doing so and may not be able to do so unless someone wants to donate to me devices for testing and implementing the feature.

 ## Certain config.json Settings No longer supported
 The jrhubott/homebridge-homeseer plugin included support for the specifying the following device configureation parameters in the config.json file: "onValues", "offValues", "LockSecuredValues", "LockUnsecuredValues", and "LockJammedValues."
 These configuration settings are no longer necessary and have no function in this HomeSeer plugin.
 Instead this plugin uses the standared Z-Wave values for these settings.
 If a specific use case exist for implementing these settings (or if the plugin doesn't work without them for your Z-Wave device), please indicate that as an issue and I'll consider adding support in a future revision.